 Typically, those who refer to themselves as advisors offer a wide range of services, including investing, retirement, and insurance.
 They fall into two categories:

 These individuals act as brokers between a broker-dealer (investment company) and the client.
 They are governed by the Financial Industry Regulatory Authority (FINRA), which is a self-regulatory organization (SRO) not a government agency.
 As such, they are able to receive commissions from investment companies for the sale of financial products to clients.
 They are not required to follow fiduciary standards, either.
 Instead, they follow what is called “suitability,” which does not require them to put the interests of their clients ahead of their own, their firm’s, or their broker-dealer’s.
-Many RRs refer to themselves as fee-based financial planners (this is very different from fee-only financial planners).
+Many RRs refer to themselves as fee-based financial planners.
+Registered Representatives are not asset managers, meaning they do not directly manage assets.

 RIAs, and those who work for them, Investment Advisor Representatives (IARs), are commonly referred to as commission-free planners or advisors.
 RIAs are governed by the Securities and Exchange Commission (SEC).
 As a result, they are bound by a fiduciary duty to place the best interests of their clients above their own.
 In addition, they cannot receive commissions from third-party investment companies.
-Their only compensation must come directly from the client in the form of hourly rates, retainers, or a percentage of assets under management.
-RIAs and those who work for them.
+Their only compensation must come directly from the client in the form of one-time or yearly fees RIAs and those who work for them.
 Registered Investment Advisors may be asset managers, but not always.
 Oftentimes, they outsource asset management functions to investment companies.

 Think of it this way: although most asset managers are investment advisors, not all investment advisors are asset managers.
 Zoe’s commission-free network of Registered Investment Advisors (RIAs) offer asset management services depending on your own unique financial situation.